Do Not Watch [Infinite]

 She opened the next message.

-With your intellect, you've surely deduced the hidden meanings behind the rules.
+With your intellect, you have surely deduced the hidden meanings behind the rules.

-Here's a hint: Use your power to make yourself increasingly beautiful.
-Awaken Mommy's love, and you'll earn her protection.]
+Here is a hint: Use your power to make yourself increasingly beautiful.
+Awaken Mommy's love, and you will earn her protection.

 "Protection?"
 A chill ran through Mo Bai's heart.